 Increased efficiency is the result of mobile devices progress

 Perhaps the fact of growing attention to native video advertising can be explained by the fact that mobile devices are just getting better (and an Internet connection too).

 It is likely that in the period from 2010 to 2016 smartphones have turned from new, incomprehensible devices – into indispensable ones.
-And one can assume that the downsides that seemed critical 6 years ago are no longer the case for users today (or at least perceived different).
+And one can assume that the downsides that seemed critical six years ago are no longer the case for users today (or at least perceived different).
 We adapted to life via small screens.

-In a similar manner the reaction of users to native video content seems to be changing.
+Similarly, the reaction of users to native video content seems to be changing.

 What should marketers do?